-Since Bret wrote his piece in 2012, the world of programming education has stepped up its visual game.
+Since Victor wrote his piece in 2012, the world of programming education has stepped up its visual game.
 It's no longer just two column, text-based execution contexts.
 We're now swimming in interactive visual environments and gamified educational platforms.

 The learner should always know where they are on the learning path, and what their destination is.

-This one isn't specific to visual programming – it's a well-established principle of UX design that people need to know where in the interface they are right now, and where they're headed.
+This one isn't specific to visual programming – it's a well-established principle of UX design that people need to know where they are, where they've been, and where they're headed.